-We currently manufacture our QuickFISH, PNA Fish and XpressFISH products in a leased facility located in Woburn, Massachusetts, however, we are currently in the process of re-locating such manufacturing capability to our Gaithersburg, Maryland facility.
+We manufacture our QuickFISH, PNA Fish and XpressFISH products in a leased facility located in Woburn, Massachusetts.
 If demand for these products increase beyond our current forecasts or, regulatory requirements arise, we may not be able to meet our obligations to produce these products, and backlog or reduced demand for such products could occur.
-We are in the process of obtaining all necessary FDA certifications with respect to such relocation.
-If we are not successful in obtaining all necessary FDA certifications, it could delay our ability to manufacture these products.
+If we decide to relocate the facility, we will need to obtain all necessary FDA certifications, which could delay our ability to manufacture these products.
 If any of these issues occur, it could have a material adverse effect on our financial condition and results of operations.